Hydrocephalus Glossary

 carbonic anhydrase

 An enzyme.
-It affects the absorbtion of carbon dioxide in haemoglobin.
-It also catalyses the formation of carbinic acid in the stomache
+It affects the absorption of carbon dioxide in haemoglobin.
+It also catalyses the formation of carbinic acid in the stomach

 cauda